david-pellissier/david-pellissier/README.md

 Hi there 👾 !
-I am David, a *freshly* graduated security engineering student from [HEIG-VD](https://heig-vd.ch/en) 🇨🇭.
+I am David, a security engineer from Switzerland 🇨🇭.

 This account mainly contains school projects atm, but I may start new ones when I have the time.